 The National Planning Policy Framework

-The National Planning Policy Framework 2 was published in July 2018.
-It replaces the previous NPPF and outlines the Government's guidance for development in England and includes some important environmental policy provisions.
-A brief commentary on the relevant policy areas can be found in our National Planning Policy Framework (NPPF) commentary.
+The National Planning Policy Framework was revised in July 2021.
+It replaces the previous NPPF and outlines the Government's policy for development in England and includes some important environmental provisions.
+A brief commentary on the relevant paragraphs can be found in our National Planning Policy Framework (NPPF) commentary.